blockmatic-icebox/powerstack-common/README.md

 - 🔑 Multiple web2 and web3 sign-in methods.
 - ✨ Integrates with Hasura Engine permissions
 - 🔐 JWT tokens and refresh tokens.
-- ✉️ Emails sent on various operations
-- ✅ Optional checking for Pwned passwords.
-- 👨‍💻 Written 100% in TypeScript.

 ## Sign in methods: